Current season

 Points 25 18 15 12 10 8 6 4 2 1 3 1

 Pos.
-Driver DRH
+Driver SAO

 MEX